Mobile Engineering Education Lab

 - Introduction to Engineering Presentation: University engineering students talk about what it’s like to be an engineering student and discuss the different types of engineering disciplines.

-- High-Quality Instruction: Content is developed by University of Nevada, Reno engineering students.
+- High-Quality Instruction: Content is developed by University engineering students.

-- Hands-on Activity: Participants get the opportunity to be engineers and conduct an engineering experiment.
+- Hands-on Activity: Participants get to conduct an engineering experiment.

 Lesson reservations will be available on the first Monday of each month.